 The Industrial Revolution was a period of extreme industrial activity promulgated by new manufacturing processes.
 It largely took place in Europe and the United States between 1760 to around 1840.
-The transition to new manufacturing processes was made possible by machines, the increasing use of steam and water power, and new chemical and iron production processes.
+Check out some of the positive effects of the industrial revolution.

 1793 – Samuel Slater brought the knowledge of British textile manufacturing techniques to the United States, kickstarting the industrial revolution.
 He opened his first textile mill in Rhode Island.